By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Make sure your bike is locked up in secure parking each night.
 Nearly all hostels or homestays have areas to secure motorbikes.

 I traveled with another woman through Vietnam safely.
 Confidence is very important, and you need to demonstrate this when interacting with locals.
-Single female travelers (whilst accepted) are still an oddity; many local women I spoke with told me that the journey we were undertaking would be considered unusual for a woman.
+Single female travelers (while accepted) are still an oddity; many local women I spoke with told me that the journey we were undertaking would be considered unusual for a woman.
 However, I found the Vietnamese people to have a very healthy level of respect for women and we did not experience any harassment.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.